Python Current Thread State Collection

 _PyRuntimeinterpreters->mainPyInterpreterStatenextnextnextthreads->mainPyThreadStatePyThreadStatePyThreadStatePyThreadStatethreads->mainthreads->mainPyInterpreterStatePyInterpreterState

-By combining both approaches, we can improve the accuracy of the stack collection. _PyThreadState_Current is NULL if the current OS thread is not holding a GIL.
-In this case, the mapping native_thread_id -> *PyThreadState can be used to find the correct *PyThreadState.
+By combining these approaches, we can improve the accuracy of the stack collection. _PyThreadState_Current is NULL if the current OS thread is not holding a GIL.
+In this case, the mapping (pid, thread_id) -> *PyThreadState can be used to find the correct *PyThreadState.
 Also, occasionally we need to trigger the PyThreadState linked list traversal to fill the map.

 Collecting the stack of threads which are not holding a GIL is crucial for a more accurate picture of what the program is doing.
 The OS thread may be blocked on I/O operations or executing compression/decompression off-GIL.